 Food Truck Branding For Curb Appeal

 Your food truck branding needs to be discriminating but not discriminate.
 It wants to unique and special but treat everyone the same.
-You want your food truck branding to be genuine and transparent, and not something that is easily seen as a made up narrative.
+Create a brand that is genuine and transparent, and not something that is easily seen as a made up narrative.

 The genuine part is in the intention, your desire to create a wonderful customer experience.
 The transparency is in the admission that you want to please your customers.
-Food truck branding, when done properly, does two things.
+When done properly, it does two things.
 It covers your business and reveals it.
 It provides an exterior appearance, one that hopefully reflects the experience received from your internal creations (food and service).